nio-blocks/tensor_flow/README.md

 Input
 -------
-* Train: Any list of signals, returns data from Training dataset
+* `train`: Any list of signals, returns data from training dataset
-* Test: Any list of signals, returns data from Testing dataset
+* `test`: Any list of signals, returns data from testing dataset

 Output
 ---------